-Dialogue in the dark is an exhibition that the visitors are lead by blind guides through the darkened room.
+Dialogue in the dark is an exhibition that the visitors are leaded by guides through the darkened room.
 The exhibition was originally created by a German Entrepreneur and has been presented in 39 countries throughout the world.

 I have heard about this exhibition for a while and last month I had a chance to visit this exhibition.